AdaCore/aunit/doc/aunit_cb/restricted_runtimes.rst

 * AUnit requires ``GNAT.IO`` provided in :samp:`g-io.ad{?}` in the full or cert profile run-time library sources (or as implemented by the user).
-Since this is a run-time library unit it must be compiled with the gnatmake :option:`-a` switch.
+Since this is a run-time library unit it must be compiled with the gnatmake :samp:`-a` switch.

 .. index:: Secondary stack, memcpy, memset